north bay trumpet

 casing.

-- Scrub out old oils by holding the
+- Scrub out grime by holding the valve

-valve casing under running water while gently scrubbing
+casing under running water while gently scrubbing out old

 - Thoroughly rinse the soap and debris